BatsResearch/wiser/FAQ.md

     the tagging and linking rules worse than an unweighted majority vote.
     To fix this issue, try reducing the strength of the regularization of your generative model (``acc prior`` and ``balance prior``).
-    Doing so will increase the confidence in the votes outputted by the tagging and linking rules.
+    This will increase the confidence in the votes outputted by the tagging and linking rules.

 - The discriminative neural network scores are significantly worse than the generative model scores.
     - If you observe that your discriminative model is significantly underperforming your generative model,